Mowslay History, Family Crest & Coats of Arms

 The surname Mowslay was first found in Moseley, now a suburb of Birmingham in the West Midlands or in Moseley in Herefordshire and Worcestershire or in Mowsley, a small village in Lancashire.
 All four locations are listed in the Domesday Book.
 The West Midlands village was originally called Moleshi and literally meant "woodland clearing of a man called Moll," from the Old English personal name + leah.
 The latter three locations were listed as Museleie and in these cases, the place names literally meant "woodland clearing infested with mice."
 Mossely, a small town and civil parish in Greater Manchester was first listed as Moselegh in 1319 and literally meant "woodland clearing by a swamp or bog."

-Important Dates for the Mowslay family
+Early History of the Mowslay family

 This web page shows only a small excerpt of our Mowslay research.
 Another 113 words (8 lines of text) covering the years 1200, 1527, 1612, 1599, 1609, 1610, 1661, 1647, 1639, 1665, 1660, 1661, 1720, 1674, 1751, 1705, 1757 and 1779 are included under the topic Early Mowslay History in all our PDF Extended History products and printed products wherever possible.